DIY Art Ledge: An Easy Step-by-Step Tutorial

 This simple DIY art ledge is a stylish way to display your favorite art.
 And since you can make it as large as you need to, it's perfect for displaying large and oversized art!

-I have tried lots of different art arrangements and ideas on the large wall in my family room over the past few years, but I kept feeling like I just didn't have it exactly perfect.
+I have tried lots of different art arrangements and ideas on the large wall in my family room over the past few years, but everything felt a bit off.
+And I didn't want to spend a fortune, so I started brainstorming DIY wall decor ideas and LOVE this DIY art ledge that we came up with.
 I loved the pipe and reclaimed hanging frames we made a few years ago for our old family room, but I wanted even larger art on the wall!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.